fkyprianou/deved-platform/content/blog/en/how-to-send-sms-messages-with-node-red.md

 The `inject` node can be used to manually trigger a flow by clicking the node’s button within the editor.
 It can also be used to automatically trigger flows at regular intervals.

-We'll use it to set off our flow, since we hard coded the parameters in the `sendsms` node.
+We'll use it to set off our flow since we hard-coded the parameters in the `sendsms` node.

 Note that the `TO`, `FROM`  and `TEXT` parameters have a `{}` sign beside them, this means that [Mustache templating](https://mustache.github.io/) is supported for those fields.
 You could take advantage of this to pass information dynamically rather than hard coding it as we did earlier.
 A simple example would be setting the `TEXT` parameter to: